 Dear [Supervisor/Manager’s Name],

-I am writing this letter to provide an explanation for my recent absence from work on [date(s)] without prior notice.
+I am writing this letter to explain my recent absence from work on [date(s)] without prior notice.
 I understand that my absence without a call or any form of communication is considered a serious violation of company policies and is highly unprofessional.
 I sincerely apologize for any inconvenience and disruption this may have caused.

 The reason for my no-call-no-show absence was [explain the reason for your absence briefly].
 I deeply regret that I did not notify you in advance, and I take full responsibility for my actions.
 The circumstances that led to my absence were unforeseen and beyond my control.
 However, I understand that it is my responsibility to inform you as soon as possible when I will not be able to attend work.